Pauley Pavilion

-Edwin W. Pauley Pavilion, commonly known as Pauley Pavilion, is an indoor arena located in the Westwood Village district of Los Angeles, California, on the campus of UCLA.
+The Edwin W. Pauley Pavilion, commonly known as Pauley Pavilion, is an indoor arena located in the Westwood Village district of Los Angeles, California, on the campus of UCLA.
 It is home to the UCLA Bruins men's and women's basketball teams.
 The men's and women's volleyball and women's gymnastics teams also compete here.
 All teams, except for the men's volleyball team, compete in the Big Ten Conference.

 The building, designed by architect Welton Becket, was dedicated in June 1965, named for University of California Regent Edwin W. Pauley, who had matched the alumni contributions.
 Pauley donated almost one fifth of the more than $5 million spent in constructing the arena.
 The arena was renovated in 2010–12 and was reopened on November 9, 2012, when it hosted a men's basketball game against Indiana State.

 Features

-Men's Basketball game at Pauley Pavilion on 01/08/2005 when UCLA came from 22 down to upset Washington.

 Pauley Pavilion contains 11,307 permanent theater-style upholstered seats, plus retractable seats for 2,492 spectators (466 seats without backs used by the band and students), making a total basketball capacity of 13,800.
 The capacity prior to the renovation (12,829) had been exceeded several times for several men's basketball games by adding portable seating alongside the retractable seats.
 The Bruins reopened the newly renovated Pauley Pavilion on November 9, 2012, in front of a record crowd of 13,513.
 Then a new record was set when 13,727 fans watched the Bruins defeat the Arizona Wildcats 74–69 on March 2, 2013.

 When the floor seats are retracted, there is space for three full-sized basketball courts.
 These courts are used for team practice, intramural games, and pickup basketball games.
 It can also serve as a convention hall or large dining area when in this configuration.

 When used for men's volleyball, the basketball court is striped with colored tape.
 The volleyball net is erected at the half court line.
 The women's team uses blue and yellow Sport Court lined up perpendicularly to the basketball court tucked up to the east end of the court.

 There is a tunnel on the south side through which trucks and service vehicles may enter.
 This is also the "backstage" entrance for players, performers, and broadcast personnel.

 The floor is called "Nell and John Wooden Court" in honor of former UCLA Men's Basketball Coach John Wooden and his wife Nell.